redis-applied-ai/retrieval-optimizer/README.md

 ## Data requirements

-The retrieval optimizer requires 2 sets of data in order to run an optimization study.
+The retrieval optimizer requires two sets of data to run an optimization study.

 ### Indexed data